hopeseekr/BashScripts/README.md

 Cleans up the prior day's hourly snapshots while keeping the daily ones.

+## turn-off-monitors

+Easily turns off all of your monitors via the CLI.

+For when you want to just step away and not worry so much about a lock screen.

 ## ls-by-min <MB>

 Returns a list of files sorted by file size, descending, that are at least X MB big.